nils-wisiol/dns-falcon/README.md

 ### Internet Test Setup

 To use the Internet Test Setup, a public IP address for the authoritative name server is required, and a name needs to be delegated to this server.
+Also, docker must run **without** the userland proxy.
 Given a deSEC.io domain name and access token, this repository can take care of delegation itself.
 To activate the Internet Test Setup, add the following variables to the `.env` file:
 (A template can be found in `.env.dist`.)

 ```